Cooking Scallops in Cast Iron is as easy and simple as you can make them using only three ingredients, scallops, olive oil, and salt.

 - Microgreens

-See recipe card for Cast Iron Scallops quantities.
+See recipe card for Pan Seared Scallops Recipe quantities.

 Pat the scallops dry with a paper towel, then put them in a large bowl and add the olive oil.
 Toss the scallops gently in the oil until fully coated.